Disruptive Innovation: The Legacy of Clayton Christensen

 The innovator’s dilemma

-The difficulty with Christensen’s work comes from the fact that his theory evolved over time.
-In his initial book, The Innovator’s dilemma, published in 1997, and which is still a major reference, he talked about disruptive technology.
-He then moved on to demonstrate that technologies are never disruptive in essence and what is disruptive is always a business model.
-I wrote my book A manager’s guide to disruptive innovation to help managers grasp this multi-faceted theory.
+The difficulty with Christensen’s work is that his theory has evolved over time.
+In his first book, The Innovator’s Dilemma, published in 1997 and still an important reference, he talked about disruptive technology.
+He then went on to show that technologies are never disruptive in nature, and that what is disruptive is always a business model.
+I wrote my book, A Manager’s Guide to Disruptive Innovation, to help managers understand this multifaceted theory.

 A very practical…theory